Skip to main content

 Budget pressures are multifaceted, but inflation plays an important role.
 Inflation describes an increase in price levels for goods and services and impacts costs for Edmontonians, businesses, and even the City of Edmonton, though in different ways.
 The impact on costs depends on the good or service that is being purchased, and by how much prices have risen.

 When the City's costs increase due to inflation, so does the pressure to increase its tax-supported operating budget (without considering any changes to its service levels, and without considering the financial costs of transformational change, including investments to address climate change, and to support economic growth and diversification).
 If the amount of property taxes collected stays the same or increases at a rate below the rate of inflation experienced by the City of Edmonton, that means that there are fewer dollars available for existing City services and programs, and reduced financial capacity to invest in our city.
-This approach is not sustainable over the long-term if the City is expected to maintain service and program levels, while also seeing through to its commitments for transformational change.
+This approach is not sustainable over the long term if the City is expected to maintain service and program levels, while also seeing through to its commitments to transformational change.

 It’s important to note that the overall tax increase (the percentage increase to the City’s tax-supported operating budget) is different from the change that most individual Edmonton property owners will experience on their property tax bills.
 The year-to-year change in a property’s assessment value, compared to the change in the overall market, will determine whether your individual tax increase is more or less than the overall tax increase.